Simple Scatter Graph▲

 "%.2f"

-After that we'll just add a few buttons to the mainView to control the graph.
-We'll only show one as an example:
+After that, add a few buttons to the mainView to control the graph, one of which is shown as an example:

 Button